nnellans/terraform-guide/README.md

 - In this example, the resource type is `azurerm_storage_account` and if we look at the beginning of the resource type we can tell that it comes from the `azurerm` Provider.
   - Each Provider supports its own set of resource types
   - Each Provider also defines the acceptable parameters to use for each resource type
-  - Check your Provider's documentation to learn more about the supported resource types and their supported parameters
+  - Check your Provider's documentation to learn more about the supported resource types and their parameters
 - Terraform also supports a number of *Meta-Arguments* that are available to use for each `resource` block, such as `depends_on`, `count`, `for_each`, `provider`, `lifecycle`, and `provisioner`
 - This guide will go over the `count`, `for_each`, and `lifecycle` meta-arguments.
 But, for the others I would suggest reading the [documentation](https://developer.hashicorp.com/terraform/language/block/resource) for more information